gaurav-kumar29/blockchain-elections/README.md

 # blockchain-elections
-A Decentralized Voting platform built on the ethereum blockchain which uses face recognition to authenticate voters
+A Decentralized Voting platform built on the Ethereum blockchain which uses face recognition to authenticate voters

 <img src="https://user-images.githubusercontent.com/76650090/170690698-a2ef7870-32fd-4123-beef-3011e3837a03.png" width="500" height="400">